Also under Road Injury And TAC ClaimsRoad Injury And TAC Claims Home

 The law states that the TAC must pay the reasonable cost of such expenses, but the TAC will often argue that the treatment is not necessary or that it does not have to pay the full cost because your doctor is charging more than a reasonable amount.
 The result can be additional financial strain on you, the injured road victim.

-If the TAC has made a decision not to fund your treatment, or not to cover the full cost, call RCT immediately as you only have 12 months to challenge the decision.
-If you engage RCT to stand with you, we can ensure that the TAC does not short change you and that you are not out of pocket for any medical expenses which are reasonable and necessary for your recovery.
+If the TAC has made a decision not to fund your treatment, or not to cover the full cost, call us immediately as you only have 12 months to challenge the decision.
+If you engage us to stand with you, we can ensure that the TAC does not short change you and that you are not out of pocket for any those expenses which are reasonable and necessary for your recovery.

 If you cannot work because of your transport accident injuries, you are entitled to claim loss of earnings benefits from the TAC.
 This is another ‘no-fault’ benefit which is payable regardless of who caused the accident.
 It doesn’t matter if you were employed full-time, part-time or on a casual basis.
 Even if you were not employed at the time of the accident, you could be entitled to loss of earnings benefits if, for instance, you had accepted an offer of employment or had worked in the year prior to the accident.

-The TAC does not normally cover you for the first five days off work and so if you have sick leave entitlements, you should use them for the first week of being unable to work.
-After that, while you continue to submit medical certificates stating that you are fully or partially unfit to work, the TAC should pay you 80% of your gross income (to a maximum of $1,350 per week).
+The TAC does not normally cover you for the first five days off work so if you have sick leave entitlements, you can use them for the first week of being unable to work.
+After that and while you continue to submit medical certificates stating that you are fully or partially unfit to work, the TAC should pay you 80% of your gross income (up to a maximum of $1,350 per week).

-Income support (known as loss of earnings and loss of earning capacity benefits) can be paid for up to 3 years after the accident, and longer if you are severely injured (your level of permanent impairment greater than 50%).
+Income support (known as loss of earnings or loss of earning capacity benefits) can be paid for up to 3 years after the accident, and longer if you are severely injured (i.e. if your level of permanent impairment is greater than 50%).

-Often, road accident victims run into difficulties with income support.
+Often, road accident victims run into difficulties with loss of earnings assessments.
 The TAC may incorrectly calculate the entitlement, resulting in the injured person being shortchanged.
-Or the TAC may disagree with your doctor and cut off income support on the basis that you can return to work – even if you have been given medical advice that you cannot.
+Or the TAC may disagree with your doctor and cut off support on the basis that you can return to work – even if you have been given medical advice that you cannot.

-If the TAC makes a decision about income support that is unfair, an expert RCT transport accident compensation lawyer can help you take a stand and have the decision overturned.
+If the TAC makes a decision that is unfair, one of our expert transport accident compensation lawyers can help you take a stand and the decision overturned.
 However, you only have twelve months from the date of any decision to challenge it, so it is important to seek legal advice straight away.

 The TAC will often seek to deny liability for some or all of the injuries which a person suffers in the accident.
 For example, the TAC may send you a letter stating that it has determined that you suffered from a pre-existing injury or condition and for that reason, you are not entitled to the TAC benefits for the claimed injury.
 However, the TAC is liable for aggravations to pre-existing conditions, as long as it can be established that the transport accident caused the aggravation.